NEW CHOSEN CHARITIES FOR CENTRE STAGE

-Firstly, I would like to congratulate and thank all of you for helping the school to raise £875 this year for Coda Music Trust and £3,000 for Poole Scanner Appeal and £2,000 for Cancer Research UK over the previous year and a half.
+Firstly, I would like to congratulate and thank all of you for helping the school to raise £3,000 for Poole Hospital Charity (ICU) this year and £875 for Coda Music Trust, £3,000 for Poole Scanner Appeal and £2,000 for Cancer Research UK over the previous two years.
 I hope you all agree that these are all very worthwhile charities and will benefit enormously from the donations we have been able to provide.

 Poole Hospital Charity supports all the wards and departments at Poole Hospital, but funds can be donated to a specific ward and we have chosen the Intensive Care Unit, a charity very close to Miss Zoe’s heart as it provided outstanding care both to her, students of the school and many people locally.
 Donations are used to purchase innovative equipment, improve facilities and provide finishing touches which complement the existing high quality care, yet are above what the NHS will pay for.
 There are many reasons why a patient may need to be admitted to critical care (also known as intensive care), such as after an accident or after surgery that has been complicated or lengthy.
 A patient is admitted to critical care so that their condition can be closely monitored.